akhlakm/ChemDataExtractor/README.rst

 =================
 ChemDataExtractor is a toolkit for extracting chemical information from the scientific literature.

-**This fork is a minimal update of CED for installation with Python 3.10.
+**This fork is a minimal update of ChemDataExtractor for installation with Python 3.10.
 Imports have been fixed.
 Obsolete package(s) have been replaced.**

 Installation
 ------------